jason-yi4/3-Bit-Even-Parity-Generator/Documentation/experimental_design.md

 # Experimental Design & Process

 ## Summary
-The circuit should generate a parity bit (green LED indicator) when the number of bits active in the circuit is odd.
+The circuit generates a parity bit (green LED indicator) when the number of bits active in the circuit is odd.

 ## Theoretical Truth Table for Parity Generator
 | Input A | Input B | Output AB | Input C | Output ABC |